tektutor/openshift-july-2025/Day1/README.md

 docker images | grep hello-world
 ```

-## Lab - Finding more details about a docker image in local registyr
+## Lab - Finding more details about a docker image in local registry
 ```
 docker image inspect mysql:latest
 ```